harvardinformatics/website/content/pages/about.md

         </div>
         <div class="team-blurb">
                 <p>
-                 Software Developer, building applications that support research throughout the College of Arts and Sciences.
+                 Software Developer, building applications that support research throughout the Faculty of Arts and Sciences.
 Prior to joining the Informatics team, he worked as a developer, filmmaker, and educator.
                 </p>
                 <p>
                 <a href="mailto:andy_bryant@harvard.edu">andy_bryant at harvard</a>